lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Rules of Magic.md

 ### Contracts

-The history of the Church's interaction with the nephilim is repleat with examples of individuals who have been bound by magical contracts.
-There is more than sufficient documentary evidence to establish that at least some of these were created either without the subject's knowledge or even against the subjecet's will.
+The history of the Church's interaction with the nephilim is repeat with examples of individuals who have been bound by magical contracts.
+There is more than sufficient documentary evidence to establish that at least some of these were created either without the subject's knowledge or even against the subject's will.

-Even in the mundane world, arranged marriages were common in much of the world as late as the 18th century.[^220823-1] Just as the Church has been forced to develop norms around the reality that occasonally one or both persons approaching for marriage are under durress, and thus not free to validly celebrate the sacrament, anyone interacting with the nephilim must always be careful of the possibility that one or both nephilim are coerced by a contract.
-Indeed, so great is the risk that a contract will compel a nephil's behavior that some Church scholars believe that the nephilim are incapable of a total, free, and faithful gift of self except by exception and luck, and thus ought not be permitted the sacrament at all.
+Even in the mundane world, arranged marriages were common in much of the world as late as the 18th century.[^220823-1] Just as the Church has been forced to develop norms around the reality that occasionally one or both persons approaching for marriage are under duress, and thus not free to validly celebrate the sacrament, anyone interacting with the nephilim must always be careful of the possibility that one or both nephilim are coerced by a contract.
+Indeed, so great is the risk that a contract will compel a nephil's behaviour that some Church scholars believe that the nephilim are incapable of a total, free, and faithful gift of self except by exception and luck, and thus ought not be permitted the sacrament at all.
 Fortunately (for their souls) the nephilim community seems to have largely spontaneously developed societal norms such that these binding contracts are now much less frequent than they were in past centuries.

 - See [Magical Contracts][AF] for more details on these contracts.
 - See [Soteriology, Missiology and Ecclesiology][AG] for more on the Church's